mtygit/learning-notes/README.md

 ## Introduction

-Hi, my name is Tim Ma.
+Hi, my name is Tianyi (Tim) Ma.
 Welcome to my page about learning how to code.
 I am currently taking courses with Code Fellows and here are my notes to share with you.

 ## Growth Mindset